dvirgoldhamer/coding-projects/typescript/recon_engine/README.md

 ## Project output

-The HTML report includes a summary section - describing the amount and percentage of underpaid, balanced and overpaid claims (a balanced claim for example would be a claim where the insurance company paid the exact amount of paid invoices by the client).
+The HTML report includes:
+ - A summary section - describing the amount and percentage of underpaid, balanced and overpaid claims (a balanced claim for example would be a claim where the insurance company paid the exact amount of paid invoices by the client).
+ - A pie chart showing the distribution of claims according to their status
-The report also includes a table which shows all of the claims, with the respective fields - claim_id, patient_id, charges_amount, benefit_amoun, total_transaction_value and reconciliation status.
+ - A detailed table which shows all of the claims, with the respective fields - claim_id, patient_id, charges_amount, benefit_amoun, total_transaction_value and reconciliation status.